top of page

 The Hampton's New York

-At 17 after graduating high school I went straight to Europe and solo traveled.
-I started in the Canary Islands & Germany.
-Then I traveled by train to Paris, London, and Rome.
+At 17, after graduating high school, I went straight to Europe and solo traveled.
+I started in the Canary Islands & Germany where I had family.
+Then I traveled by train to Paris, London, and Rome by myself.

 College Dropout